hello1zzg/travelagency/README.md

 When using, please open two terminals in the root directory and execute the following commands respectively:

+**Please ensure that ports 4396 and 9527 are not in use when using the application.**

 ```bash
 python ./travel_local/travel_local.py
 python travel_service/travel_service.py